bbauska/LFS170x/readme.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

+<a href="https://www.powerledger.io/">Power Ledger</a> solution offers
-[Power Ledger](https://www.powerledger.io/) solution offers a peer-to-peer energy trading platform.
+a peer-to-peer energy trading platform.
 It builds global blockchain energy solutions to provide communities access to affordable electricity that is also renewable.

 By increasing the transparency for energy origins, Power Ledger could assist with providing customers more choices for where their energy comes from.